dinakazakevich/sko-xcuitests/README.md

 This module originates from a full-scale automation suite built for a real production iOS app.
 Here, I’ve extracted a small, self-contained portion of it to clearly demonstrate my approach to XCUIAutomation and the Page Object Model pattern.
 The goal isn’t to recreate the entire framework, but to highlight core practices — reusable page abstractions, structured test flows, and maintainable architecture — in a focused, easy-to-review format.

 ## SKO App
-SKO App is an iOS app that is a beauty routine tracker https://www.skoapp.com/
+SKO App is an iOS app that is a skincare routine tracker https://www.skoapp.com/

 ## Project Structure
 - Base/